 A lower EUI than expected can be caused by a discrepancy between CBECS and your selected energy code.

 The truth is the 2003 CBECS/RECS 2001 database uses a prototype model of your project which hasn't changed from the moment of its initiation.
 These frameworks are still the national standard for energy and building performance simulations.
-By pairing the baseline framework with a further advanced energy code, the modernization of inputs can vastly highlight the disparity between the baseline model and the proposed design model.
-Cove.tool calibrates the CBECS 2003/RECS 2001 data by adding climate, weather, space type, building size, occupancy, and schedule details, but the most recent energy codes are typically still significantly more efficient that the baseline models.
+By pairing the baseline framework with a further advanced energy code, the modernization of inputs can vastly highlight the disparity between the baseline model and the proposed design model. cove.tool calibrates the CBECS 2003/RECS 2001 data by adding climate, weather, space type, building size, occupancy, and schedule details, but the most recent energy codes are typically still significantly more efficient than the baseline models.
 For example, the 2013 ASHRAE 90.1 is typically a 50% reduction from baseline on average.
 See the table below which tracks the improvement of energy codes standard for energy use efficiency.

-Because the 2013 ASHRAE 90.1 was written with a more recent understanding of technological capabilities and control strategies, the values are far more efficient than what the 2003 CBECS/RECS 2001 models which are used to calculate baseline.
+Because the 2013 ASHRAE 90.1 was written with a more recent understanding of technological capabilities and control strategies, the values are far more efficient than the 2003 CBECS/RECS 2001 models which are used to calculate baseline.
 This, among many other reasons, is why we have the AIA 2030 Challenge which forces design teams to compare their performance results, not to the baseline, but to the 70-80-90% reduction target.
 Even in the calculation of your LEED Points - v4.0 - 4.1, EAc2 (Percent Improvement in energy performance), the baseline calculation is solely calculated with the ASHRAE 2010 energy code, regardless of your elected version.
-If you are in one the 27 US States which have no required energy code, or a version predating the ASHRAE 2010 (or equivalent), then your reduction from baseline would not be a useful indicator to the amount of LEED Points you could receive.
+If you are in one of the 27 US States which have no required energy code, or a version predating the ASHRAE 2010 (or equivalent), then your reduction from baseline would not be a useful indicator of the amount of LEED Points you could receive.

-Other Causes for a Unexpected EUI/Baseline Differences
+Other Causes for Unexpected EUI/Baseline Differences

 A lower EUI can also be explained by an incredibly efficient design.
 Yes, some building designs can be incredibly efficient without any changes to the automated baseline values.
 This can occur when the energy code inputs are stringent for the building type, if the building location requires little-to-no significant heating and cooling, or if your building is considerably small.
-Also a model with a small glazing area can be surprisingly efficient.
+Also, a model with a small glazing area can be surprisingly efficient.